mkffl/mkffl.github.io/_posts/2022-09-01-mediation.markdown

 - However, it helps to formulate the business question *as if* ethnic category could be manipulated - what happens to a non-BAME employee's chances of promotions if they became BAME?
 - One can further ask - if they became a BAME employee **but** their inital choice of business unit remains the same, what would their chances of promotions be?

-To rephrase the last bullet: swapping E to BAME changes the mix ratio of B, but to identify a possible direct effect, we keep B the same and we ask if there remains any change in promotion outcomes.
+To rephrase the last bullet: swapping E to BAME changes the distribution of B, but to identify a possible direct effect, we keep B the same and we ask if there remains any change in promotion outcomes.

 The analytical solution is to compare promotion rates O between values of E while holding B constant.
 The second chart above shows no difference in outcomes, so under our causal model, there is no reason to believe that the bank's review process discriminates on a racial basis.